 - LSAC suggests seeking “some significant experience, before coming to law school, in which you may devote substantial effort toward assisting others.”
 BC’s Service, Social Justice & Solidarity page offers several volunteer opportunities as does the Volunteer and Service Learning Center.

 - Finally, students can also set themselves apart with awards and fellowships.
-See our awards page for a list of possible fellowships, along with a list of previous sociology majors who have won awards and recognition at BC.
+See our awards page for a list of possible fellowships.